What Is Home Insurance and Is It Compulsory?

 Who Should Get Home Insurance?

-- Homeowners: If you own and live in your property, you bear the responsibility for everything inside.
-Home insurance is vital for protecting against the financial burden of losing everything to a disaster like a fire.
+1. Homeowners: If you own and live in your property, everything inside it is on you.
+Home insurance is what stops a disaster like a fire from turning into a financial one.

 Finding the Best Home Insurance in Singapore

 Singapore’s home insurance market is competitive, with many insurers offering coverage on core areas.
-Since home insurance is generally more affordable compared to other types of insurance, you should be able to find a suitable policy without too much difficulty.
+Home insurance is generally affordable compared to other types of insurance.
+As a guide, the General Insurance Association puts premiums at $50 to $350 per $100,000 of coverage, depending on how comprehensive the policy is.
+So you should be able to find a suitable policy without too much difficulty.